How do I add a Puzzle?

 Recommended Images for a complete puzzle record (wherever possible):

-• Completed puzzle picture: if you have completed the puzzle, include a photo of the finished work.
+• Completed puzzle picture: If you have completed the puzzle, include a photo of the finished work.

 • Optional: Include any extra photos which you think might interest other users (poster, special inclusions, close-up puzzle details, etc.)

-Image Categorization
+Image Categorisation

 For more information, please read here: Categorising Images